 In determining the fair value of the Short term investments, management used observable inputs such as quoted prices in active markets for identical assets.
 The fair value of loans held for investment is determined by management estimates of the specific credit risk attributes of each pool of loans, in addition to the quoted secondary-market prices which account for the interest rate characteristics of each loan.
 The corporate line of credit was valued using a Black Derman Toy model which incorporates the option to prepay given the make-whole premium as well as other inputs such as risk-free rates and credit spreads.
-In determining the fair value of the loan commitment asset and the Pre-Closing Bridge Notes, management used factors that are material to the valuation process, including but not limited to, the price at which recent equity was issued by the Company to independent third parties or transacted between third parties, actual and projected financial results, risks, prospects, and economic and market conditions, among other factors.
-As a number of assumptions and estimates were involved that are largely unobservable, loans held for investment, loan commitment asset and Corporate line of credit were classified as Level 3 inputs within the fair value hierarchy.
+In determining the fair value of the loan commitment asset and the Pre-Closing Bridge Notes, Convertible Note, management used factors that are material to the valuation process, including but not limited to, the trading price at which recent equity was issued by of the Company to independent third parties or transacted between third parties, Company's securities, actual and projected financial results, risks, prospects, and economic and market conditions, among other factors.
+As a number of assumptions and estimates were involved that are largely unobservable, loans held for investment loan commitment asset and Corporate line of credit the Convertible Note were classified as Level 3 inputs within the fair value hierarchy.

-16. Income Taxes
+16.15.
+Income Taxes

-On a consolidated basis, the Company recorded total income tax expense (benefit) of \$ 0.7 million and \$(0.1) million for the three months ended September 30, 2023 and 2022, respectively.
+On a consolidated basis, the Company recorded total income tax expense (benefit) of \$0.7 million \$0.1 million and \$(0.1) million \$1.4 million for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively.
 The Company recorded total income tax expense of \$2.5 million and \$1.5 million for the nine months ended September 30, 2023 and 2022, respectively.
 The Company's quarterly tax provision, and estimate of its annual effective tax rate, is subject to variation due to several factors, including the ability to accurately project the Company's pre-tax income or loss for the year and the mix of earnings among various tax jurisdictions.
-The year-to-date effective tax rate, after discrete items, of (0.19)% for the three months ended September 30, 2023, changed from 0.02% for the three months ended September 30, 2022, as the Company is forecasting reduction in losses for 2023.
-The year-to-date effective tax rate, after discrete items, of (0.53)% for the nine months ended September 30, 2023, changed from (0.23)% for the nine months ended September 30, 2022, as the Company was subject to withholding taxes and is forecasting reduction in losses for 2023.
-The income tax expense for the three months ended September 30, 2023 primarily relates to the pre-tax income projections and dividend income withholding tax paid in certain foreign jurisdictions where the Company files standalone returns.
-The income tax expense for the nine months ended September 30, 2023 relates to the pre-tax income projections and dividend income withholding tax paid in certain foreign jurisdictions where the Company files standalone returns.
+The year-to-date effective tax rate, after discrete items, of (0.19) (0.28)% for the three months ended September 30, 2023 March 31, 2024, changed from 0.02% (1.65)% for the three months ended September 30,

+2022 March 31, 2023, as the Company is forecasting reduction in losses for 2023.
+The year-to-date effective tax rate, after discrete items, of (0.53)% for 2024.
+In addition, the nine months ended September 30, 2023, changed from (0.23)% for the nine months ended September 30, 2022, as the